 - None: The asset will be left as is.

 Enable Mimap: If selected, define the following:

 - Filter Min

 - Filter Mipmap

-- Wrap Mode determines how the texture is sampled when texture coordinates (in UV control) are outside of the typical 0-1 range.
+Wrap Mode: Determine how the texture is sampled when texture coordinates (in UV control) are outside of the typical 0-1 range.

-- Clamp (Default) clamps the texture to the last pixel at the edge.
+- Clamp: Clamp the texture to the last pixel at the edge.

-- Mirror: Tiles the texture to create a repeating pattern by mirroring it at every integer boundary.
+- Mirror: Tile the texture to create a repeating pattern by mirroring it at every integer boundary.